 My research and design activities are situated in three interconnected thematic areas: (1) Understanding Teachers as Designers, investigating how K–12 teachers design learning experiences in computing education, (2) Designing Models of Support, creating support structures for K–12 teachers to develop understandings of constructionist approaches to computing education in the classroom, and (3) Exploring Impacts on Youth Learning, studying the development of computational fluency in young learners.

-I am an Associate Professor at Harvard University in the Graduate School of Education.
-My research is primarily concerned with the ways in which learning environments -- in and out of school, online and face-to-face -- can be designed to support young people’s development as computational creators.
-I completed my PhD at the MIT Media Lab in 2012, where I was a member of the Lifelong Kindergarten research group.
-I also hold a BSc in computer science and mathematics, a BEd in the same areas, and an MA in curriculum studies -- all from the University of British Columbia in Vancouver, Canada.
+I completed my Ph.D. at the MIT Media Lab in 2012, where I was a member of the Lifelong Kindergarten research group and the team that develops the Scratch programming environment.
+I also hold a B.Sc. in computer science and mathematics, a B.Ed. in computer science and mathematics, and an M.A. in curriculum studies from the University of British Columbia.

 You can learn more about my projects, publications, and current activities at the Creative Computing Lab website, in my CV, and on Twitter at @karen_brennan.
 You can contact me via email at email@example.com.